John McIntire: Career

-Though McIntire had never played the lead in a theatrical film, television provided him with his most prominent and long-running role when in 1961 he replaced the late Ward Bond in the NBC/ABC series Wagon Train, playing trail master Chris Hale in more than 150 episodes between 1961 and 1965.
+Though McIntire had never played the lead in a theatrical film, television provided him with his most prominent and long-running role when, in 1961, he replaced the late Ward Bond in the NBC/ABC series Wagon Train, playing trail master Chris Hale in more than 150 episodes from 1961 to 1965.
 His co-stars were Robert Horton, Robert Fuller, Denny Scott Miller, Terry Wilson, Frank McGrath, and Michael Burns.
-Previous to this, in 1959, he had played the title character in the Wagon Train episode, "The Christopher Hale Story", and curiously, he temporarily was made trail master in this episode while trail master Ward Bond's character recuperated from a brief illness.
-It's a good episode that in actuality foretells John McIntyre's casting of the trail master a year later when Ward Bond died.
+Previous to this, in 1959, he had played the title character in the Wagon Train episode, "The Andrew Hale Story," in which he co-starred with Ward Bond.

-In 1960, McIntire guest-starred as William Palmer in the series finale, "The Most Dangerous Gentleman", of the short-lived NBC western Overland Trail, starring William Bendix and Doug McClure, his subsequent co-star on The Virginian.

-Also in 1960 John starred in a The Twilight Zone episode "The Chaser" where he played a mysterious purveyor of potions.
-McIntire guest starred twice in the western TV series Bonanza: he played Sheriff Mike Latimer in the 1961 episode "The Bride" and he portrayed Old Charlie Conners in the 1966 episode "Old Charlie" (which also featured his wife Jeanette Nolan and their son Tim playing a young villain whom his character Charlie kills in self defense).
+In 1960, McIntire guest-starred as William Palmer in the series finale, "The Most Dangerous Gentleman," of the short-lived NBC western Overland Trail, starring William Bendix and Doug McClure, his subsequent co-star on The Virginian.
+Also in 1960, McIntire starred in a The Twilight Zone episode "The Chaser" where he played a mysterious purveyor of potions.
+McIntire guest-starred twice in the western TV series Bonanza.
+He played Sheriff Mike Latimer in the 1961 episode "The Bride" and he portrayed Old Charlie Conners in the 1966 episode "Old Charlie" (which also featured his wife Jeanette Nolan and their son Tim playing a young villain whom his character Charlie kills in self defense).
 In 1967, he guest-starred in an episode of CBS's short-lived western, Dundee and the Culhane.